Bâiller : trop souvent ou pas du tout

 Ethologists agree that most vertebrates yawn.
 Yawning is morphologically similar in reptiles, birds, mammals and fishes.
 They may be ancestral vestiges surviving throughout evolution with little variation.
 In the human embryo, yawning occurs as early as 12 weeks after conception and remains relatively unchanged throughout life.

-Across the life span, night sleep undergoes several age-related modifications.
-Theses changes concern sleep duration and the amount of REM and NREM sleep.
+Across the lifespan, night sleep undergoes several age-related modifications.
+These changes concern sleep duration and the amount of REM and NREM sleep.
 We can describe, for the duration of REM sleep, a curvilinear trend with a steep descending slope in the last time of fetus life and the first year of life, a plateau level across childhood and adulthood, slowly lowering until age.

 A parallel curve demonstrates the similarity of the evolution of yawn's frequency and the amount of REM sleep.
 Thus, from ontogeny, phylogeny and this modelling approach emerges a pivotal link between yawning and REM sleep.
 Yawning is modified in some pathologies associated with aging."